GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation

 \subsection{Overview}

-Instance segmentation methods~\cite{Kaiming-ICCV2017, Huang-CVPR2019} are imperfect in the sense that each method may have advantages in specific contexts but disadvantages in others.
+Instance segmentation methods~\cite{Kaiming-ICCV2017, Huang-CVPR2019} are imperfect because each method may have advantages in specific contexts but disadvantages in others.
 To utilize the strength of different methods, we derived a simple yet efficient \textbf{GU}ided mixup augme\textbf{N}tatio\textbf{N} and multi-mod\textbf{E}l fusion for aquatic anima\textbf{L} segmentation (GUNNEL) to instruct the training procedure and leverage various models through mining image contexts.

 Figure~\ref{fig:training} illustrates the training stage of our proposed GUNNEL framework.
 In this stage, instance segmentation models and a detection model dubbed the ``model controller" are trained separately.
-The object detection-based model controller is trained with two-loss components, including classification and localization losses.
+The object detection-based model controller is trained with two loss components, including classification and localization losses.

-Likewise, single instance segmentation is trained with multi-task loss function combining the loss of classification, localization and segmentation.
+Likewise, single-instance segmentation is trained with a multi-task loss function combining the loss of classification, localization, and segmentation.

 The single models exploit different contexts to create different segmentation masks for the aquatic animals in the image.
-The model controller is aimed at producing pseudo bounding box ground truths for fusing multiple instance segmentation models (see Section~\ref{sec:fusion}).
+The model controller aims to produce pseudo bounding box ground truths for fusing multiple instance segmentation models (see Section~\ref{sec:fusion}).

 As shown in Figure~\ref{fig:inference}, in the inference stage, given an unlabeled image, the model controller extracts bounding boxes with high confidence scores from each image.
 These boxes guide the model controller to fuse the results from single models, resulting in the final segmentation mask results.